 In a stagnant economy such as Lebanon's, with youth unemployment upward of 35%, more needs to be done to provide opportunities for low-income youth.
-The poverty rate is at 28.5%, and will only get worse given the economic and security situation.
+The poverty rate is expected to increase to 50% given the current economic and political crisis.
 There is a large number of out-of-school and unemployed youth; employment opportunities are difficult to find, particularly for syrian refugees; and a number of youth are graduating without the right skills for the market.